IDAES/idaes-pse/docs/property_models/general/developers.rst

 Developing New Property Libraries
 =================================

-Under development.
-This section will eventually describe how to build your own sub-models as part of the IDAES Generic Property Package Framework.
+Information on how to develop new components for the IDAES Generic Property Package Framework are given in the following sections.

 Contents
 --------